SSW - W

-Pilots MUST obtain permission, NO PERMISSION - NO FLYING, this applies even if other pilots, or a school, are already flying or on the hill.
+This applies even if other pilots, or a school, are already flying or on the hill.
 If a school is operating, you can ask school staff if you can join their group.
-Please respect their wishes.
-Otherwise advice should be sought from Gordie Oliver at Air Ventures (07830 281986).
-To save time it is worth phoning for the current situation before you arrive.
+Please respect their wishes and note you may be asked to contribute to their costs.
+Otherwise advice must be sought from Gordie Oliver at Air Ventures (07830 281986).
+It is worth phoning for the current situation before you arrive.

 IMPORTANT - Restrictions on use

 BINSEY: This is the large hill SE of the take off on Whittas Park.
-It is an active grouse moor with a gamekeeper and owners who actively oppose disturbance of the poor wee animals they wish to shoot to death......
+It is an active grouse moor with a gamekeeper and owners who actively oppose wildlife disturbance......
 DO NOT LAND ON, TAKE OFF FROM OR SCRATCH anywhere in the whole area, at any time!

 No flying when motorcycling events are taking place.